baj31415/baj31415.github.io/_pages/about.md

 - *Oct 2019*, Won the [Mathworks Minidrone competition](https://www.mathworks.com/academia/students/competitions/minidrones/winners.html#IROS2019) at the 2019 IEEE IROS conference.
 - *Jul 2019*, Won the 'Best in Technical Design' award at the AUVSI SUAS competition for our [combined design report](http://baj31415.github.io/files/2019srmuavCDR.pdf).

-# News

-- Jan 2025, Became a member of the [Association for Mathematical Consciousness Science](https://amcs-community.org/)
-- *Sep 2022*, Our work on 'Design and Fabrication of a Lighter than Air Wind Turbine', was published as a book chapter.
-- *Sep 2021*, Our work on model predctive control for drones done during my internship at IIT Delhi was published at the AIR conference.
-- *Nov 2020*, Served as a referee on the jury of the [DD-Robocon 2020](https://diamond.iitd.ac.in/event-dd-robocon.php), [India's largest robotics competition](https://ddrobocon.iitd.ac.in/).